keefyhub/ramsay-health-care/README.md

 - Added medium font where needed but this is not visible with the replacement font.
 Could download more fonts or use correct font in the future
 - Desktop sub-menu is using a JS click event to open/close to avoid "tunnelling" from hover states - https://www.smashingmagazine.com/2021/05/frustrating-design-patterns-mega-dropdown-hover-menus/
 - Using Font Awesome for icons, would use icomoon or similar with the actual icons in production

+## TIME RESTRAINTS
+- Would have made the header sticky
+- Due to time constraints there is no tablet view.
+At 1024px it jumps to mobile (375px).
+Given more time Id have made it fully responsive
+- media queries have been written inline whereas Id normally put these in the own files and subfolder